makavali-spec/time-series-analysis-/README.md

 # time-series-analysis-
-time series analysis onn finance and weather.
+time series analysis on airPassenger, finance and weather